 16.9.9.1 Overview

-Sidelink supports operation in shared spectrum for both mode 1 and mode 2.
+Sidelink supports operation in shared spectrum for both mode 1 and mode 2 for ProSe use case only.
+Sidelink positioning in shared spectrum is not supported.
 Type1 and Type2 (2A/2B/2C) channel access procedures specified in TS 37.213 [37] are used for NR sidelink operation in a shared channel.